-Try to do two passes in each area – one in each direction.
+Try to do two passes in each area - one in each direction.
+So one back to front and the other side to side.
 This will also mean the coverage is more even.
 Walk steadily.
 Once seeded, do not cover!

 What Do I Do To Convert Existing Pasture/Grass into a Wildflower Meadow?